SiCL: Silhouette-Driven Contrastive Learning for Unsupervised Person Re-Identification with Clothes Change: Introduction

-{ To provide a comprehensive evaluation and comparison, we evaluate recent unsupervised person re-id methods on five long-term person re-id datasets.
-Experimental results demonstrate that our approach significantly outperforms all short-term methods and even matches the \sota{} fully supervised models on these datasets. }
+To validate the effectiveness of our SiCL approach, we conduct comprehensive evaluation on six long-term person re-id datasets comparing to the state-of-the-art unsupervised person re-identification (re-id) methods.
+Experimental results demonstrate the superior performance of our approach.
+Notably, our SiCL can not only outperforms all short-term methods significantly, but also achieves comparable performance to the \sota~fully supervised methods.